thomas-rife/PANIC/README.md

 ### Example 4: Recursive looping

 In PANIC arguments to a function can either be positional or keyword.
-Positional arguments come first, then keyword args, and  ... is used to collect the rest of the arguments into an array.
-Here we utilize keyword arguments by calling print with end=" ".
+Positional arguments come first, then keyword args, and  `...` is used to collect the rest of the arguments into an array.
+Here we utilize keyword arguments by calling print with `end=" "`.

 <table>
 <tr> <th>PANIC</th><th>JS</th><tr>